OpenFreeEnergy/alchemiscale/docs/development.rst

 * another `RESTful`_ API (``AlchemiscaleComputeAPI``) used by the compute services for interaction with the *state store* and *object store*

 These components function together to create a complete ``alchemiscale`` deployment.
-They are shown together visually in :numref:`system-architecture-figure`.
+They are shown together visually in :ref:`system-architecture-figure`.

 .. _system-architecture-figure:
 .. figure:: assets/system-architecture.png